The Bankrate promise

 Direct PLUS Loan

 A Direct PLUS Loan is available to eligible graduate or professional students or eligible parents of an undergraduate student.
 Depending on the borrower, it’s commonly referred to as either a “grad PLUS loan” or a “parent PLUS loan.”

-The interest rate on grad PLUS and parent PLUS loans is currently 6.28 percent, and an origination fee will be deducted from the total loan amount.
+The interest rate on grad PLUS and parent PLUS loans is currently 7.54 percent, and they have an origination fee equal to 4.228 percent of the total loan amount.

 Direct Consolidation Loan